AshciR/adapter-pattern/src/main/java/com/richard/walker/weatherstation/Exercise.md

 (Imagine if the Nooa classes were contained in a .jar, for instance)

 ## Implement the solution
-There's a file named StandardRegionalWeatherAdapter.
+There's a file named _NoaaToStandardRegionalWeatherAdapter.java_.
+It is located in the _region_ package.

 The skeleton class is already created.
 You just have to implement the second method inside.

-If you get really stuck, take a look at StandardRegionalWeatherImpl.java.
+If you get really stuck, take a look at _StandardRegionalWeatherImpl.java_.